A/Prof Mark J. Winder Neurosurgeon & Spine Surgeon

 He trained under some of North America’s finest specialist spinal surgeons.
 He was able to publish and present his research at several North American Spinal Meetings.

-Dr Winder completed the Neuro Surgical Fellowship from the Royal College.
-Dr Winder was then selected for a Minimally Invasive Skull Base Fellowship.
+A/Prof Winder completed the Neuro Surgical Fellowship from the Royal College.
+A/Prof Winder was then selected for a Minimally Invasive Skull Base Fellowship.
 This was at the Swedish Neuroscience Institute and Swedish Science Foundation in Seattle USA.
 Here, he was mentored by internationally renowned skull base neurosurgeons Dr Marc Mayberg, Dr David Newell and Dr Greg Foltz.

 He specifically focused on tumours and skull base tumours.
 He also trained with the intention of extending his knowledge on endoscopic approaches in the management of brain tumours.

-Throughout both fellowships, Dr Mark Winder maintained a strong research focus, completing multiple papers.
+Throughout both fellowships, A/Prof Mark Winder maintained a strong research focus, completing multiple papers.
 He has also presented at North American meetings, teaching dissection courses and being actively involved in junior training.
-Dr Winder has extensive experience in global private hospitals.
+A/Prof Winder has extensive experience in global private hospitals.

 He has a special interest in endoscopic skull base surgery, focusing on tumors, chordomas and more.
 Wherever appropriate, a minimally invasive endoscopic approach is utilized for the removal of anterior skull base lesions.